Jonaddo/Python_sandbox/finance/README.md

 # About
-This repository focuses on quantitative finance analysis.
+This repository contains different exercises of quantitative finance analysis.

 # portfolio_measures
 Exercise to calculate common technical fund informatino such as TE, beta, correlation and volatility.